Yuvalkop22/Phone-Book/README.md

 # Phone-Book
-Phone-Book website I made with HTML, CSS, JavaScript and JQERY
+Phone-Book website I made with HTML, CSS, JavaScript and JQUERY

 In this website you can:
 1. Add contact